gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

 }
 ```

+This is clearly a case of what we have called [The Syntactically Correct, Semantically Absurd Language Design Pattern](/practicas/egg-oop-parser.html#the-syntactically-correct-semantically-absurd-language-design-pattern).

 Not much comes to my mind that may mean *The attribute of a language construct*.

-One that may be useful is to return an object with two properties:
+But, one that may be useful is to return an object with two properties:
 - The AST of the corresponding `Apply` node
 - The current scope/env